Self Assessment, start to finish

 We tell you honestly whether staying a sole trader or incorporating puts more in your pocket, based on your actual profit, not a one-size-fits-all rule.

 When you go self-employed, you report your profit to HMRC through Self Assessment.
 You register, file a return each year, and pay the Income Tax and National Insurance due on your profit.
+Get it wrong and the penalties start at £100, which is exactly the worry most people bring to us.

 As a sole trader, life is simple.
 You and the business are one and the same, your admin is light, and you pay Income Tax and National Insurance on your profit through Self Assessment.